keboola/connection-docs/management/project/migration/index.md

 - Internal timestamp of all data rows will be set to date of migration.
 So if you are using incremental loads based on [Changed in last](https://help.keboola.com/manipulation/transformations/mappings/#input-mapping) in transformations or writers it will fetch all data on first run.
 - Creation dates and authors of all configurations will be changed.
 - Ids of orchestrations will be changed.
+- Each KBC stack have different set of assigned [IP addresses](/extractors/ip-addresses/)

 ## What won't be migrated

 - Encrypted values
   - Passwords, API keys, etc. stored in extractor, writers and applications configurations
   - OAuth authorizations
+  - Extractors and writers SSH Tunnel private keys
 - [Files](/storage/file-uploads/)
 - Jobs execution history
 - Events and logs